basics/nuxt-booster/README.md

 ## Development

 1. Clone this repository
-2. Install dependencies using `npm run install` or `npm install`
+2. Install dependencies using `npm install` or `yarn install`
-3. Start development server using `npm run dev`
+3. Start development server using `npm run dev` or `yarn dev`

 ## Preview

 1. Clone this repository
-2. Install dependencies using `npm run install` or `npm install`
+2. Install dependencies using `npm install` or `yarn install`
-3. Build and start with express `npm run start:generate`
+3. Build and start with express `npm run start:generate` or `yarn start:generate`
 4. Open [http://127.0.0.1:3000](http://127.0.0.1:3000) in Browser.

 or look here